codacy/docs/docs/repositories-configure/codacy-configuration-file.md

   - "**/*.resource"
 ```

+## Adjusting tool configurations {: id="tool-conf"}

+!!! note
+    To disable a tool you must use the [Code patterns page](configuring-code-patterns.md) instead.

-## Which tools can be configured and which name should I use?
+### Which tools can be configured and which name should I use?

 <!--NOTE
     When adding a new supported tool, make sure that you update the following pages: